Manuelp-12/Android-Allergen-App/README.md

   <img src="https://github.com/user-attachments/assets/d50bdd96-01b2-4e2d-9b87-007c9be34f2d" width="270">
   </p>
 </span>
 The scan screen shows the contents of the user's camera.
-When a barcode is detected using [ML Kit's barcode API](#https://developers.google.com/ml-kit/vision/barcode-scanning), the barcode number is then checked if it is in the Open Food API database.
+When a barcode is detected using <a href="https://developers.google.com/ml-kit/vision/barcode-scanning">ML Kit's barcode API</a>, the barcode number is then checked if it is in the Open Food API database.
 If it isn't, then the user is notified with a message at the bottom of the screen saying, "Product not found".
 If it is, then the "Scan Barcode" text at the top is replaced with a green text which reads, "Scanned".
 <br>
 <br>